1980–81 in English football: Diary of the season

-15 April 1981: Tottenham Hotspur reach the FA Cup final by beating Wolverhampton Wanderers 3–0 in the semi-final replay at Highbury.

 18 April 1981: Aston Villa take a decisive step towards the First Division title by beating Nottingham Forest 2–0 on the same day that Ipswich Town lose 2–0 at home to Arsenal.

 25 April 1981: Aston Villa defeat Middlesbrough 3–0 at Villa Park, meaning they only need a draw from their final game of the season to seal their first league title since 1910.
 Leicester City are relegated.

-29 April 1981: England draw 0–0 with Romania in their World Cup qualifying game at Wembley.

 30 April 1981: Manchester United sack Dave Sexton after four trophyless seasons as manager.

 2 May 1981: Aston Villa seal their first league title for 71 years despite losing their final game of the season 2–0 to Arsenal as Ipswich Town lose 2–1 to Middlesbrough, their third League defeat in four matches.
 Norwich City are relegated after a 3–2 home defeat to second-bottom Leicester City.
-Newly promoted to the First Division for next season are West Ham United after a three-year exile, Notts County after 55 years away, and Swansea City for the first time ever.
+Joining West Ham United in promotion to the First Division are Notts County after 55 years away, and Swansea City for the first time in their history.

-6 May 1981: Ipswich Town beat AZ Alkmaar 3–0 of the Netherlands in the first leg of the UEFA Cup final at Portman Road.

-9 May 1981: In the FA Cup final against Tottenham Hotspur, Manchester City's Tommy Hutchison scores for both teams, first putting Manchester City 1–0 but later scoring an own goal to bring the match to a replay.

 12 May 1981: Zico scores the only goal as Brazil beat England 1–0 at Wembley.

-14 May 1981: Tottenham Hotspur lift the FA Cup, defeating Manchester City 3–2 in the replay.

-20 May 1981: Ipswich Town win the UEFA Cup 5–4 on aggregate despite losing 4–2 to AZ Alkmaar in the second leg of the final.

-23 May 1981: England lose 1–0 at home to Scotland in the Home Championship, but the tournament remains unfinished after Northern Ireland are unable to complete their fixtures.

-27 May 1981: An Alan Kennedy goal gives Liverpool their third European Cup triumph as they defeat Real Madrid 1–0 in the final at the Parc des Princes in Paris.

-30 May 1981: A 2–1 defeat away to Switzerland leaves England struggling to qualify for the 1982 World Cup Finals.

-6 June 1981: England end a run of six matches without a win with a 3–1 victory away to Hungary in a World Cup qualifier.

 8 June 1981: Having failed to save Crystal Palace from relegation, Clive Allen drops down a division to return to Queens Park Rangers in a £400,000 deal.

 9 June 1981: After a month of searching for a new manager, Manchester United appoint Ron Atkinson from West Bromwich Albion.

 National teams

+England's 1982 World Cup qualifying series began with a 4–0 win over Norway at Wembley in September 1980.
+They were defeated 2–1 by Romania in Bucharest a month later, however.
+This was followed by a 2–1 win over Switzerland at Wembley in November.
+Spain beat England 2–1 in a friendly at Wembley in March 1981.
+The following month, England drew 0–0 with Romania in their World Cup qualifying game at Wembley.

+England lost 1–0 at home to Scotland in the Home Championship in May, but the tournament remained unfinished after Northern Ireland are unable to complete their fixtures.
+A week later, a 2–1 defeat away to Switzerland left England struggling to qualify for the 1982 World Cup Finals.
+England ended a run of six matches without a win with a 3–1 victory away to Hungary in a World Cup qualifier in June.